ai-nishikant/RAG-Blog-Series/7_continuous_evaluation/README.md

 - preparing these signals for multi-stage evaluation
 - building toward controllers and feedback loops discussed in the blog

-This repo is deliberately structured so readers can run, extend, and adapt the ideas from the article in a real project environment.
+This repo is structured so readers can run, extend, and adapt the ideas from the article in a real project environment.

 ---